 In North America, the documentary DVD KA Extreme

 (available through the Cirque's online boutique) takes a look at its creation and elaborate staging.
-The show even found its way into CSI
+The CSI

-via the episode "Built to Kill, Part 1".
+episode "Built to Kill, Part 1" features it as the setting of the crime of the week.
 In 2007, the German TV station ZDF

 Tragically, the show suffered Cirque's first-ever onstage fatality on June 29, 2013 when performer Sarah Guyard-Guillot accidentally fell to her death during the "Battlefield" climax, which involved a Wire Fu

 battle between the opposing sides.
 "Battlefield" was initially absent from the show when it reopened a few weeks later, then reinstated with the change that all the performers were projected